How AI in transportation can improve our everyday lives

 In Tokyo, while autonomous taxis will be allowed on some roads in spring 2023, Japanese auto giants, such as Toyota Motor and Nissan Motor, have not given a time frame for rolling out cars or services that use AI for self-driving since even their significant resources have not resulted in the necessary advances in sensors and software yet.

-In the United States, Waymo started to develop self-driving vehicles around 2010, introducing trucks and minivans within a certain number of states for testing on public roads in 2018, but mass production has yet to start.
+In the United States, Waymo started to develop self-driving cars around 2010, introducing trucks and minivans within a certain number of states for testing on public roads in 2018, but mass production has yet to start.

 Making autonomous vehicles safe for passengers obviously takes time; still, as technology evolves, self-driving cars will become more reliable and much more widespread.
 With the help of sensors, cameras, and GPS, artificial intelligence will have a huge effect on public transportation.